Heir to the Leica IIIf?

-So once at home, I started playing with my new toy and… wow, impressive.
-This little vintage looking camera has practically all features and settings (if not more…) than in a pro-DSLR.
-Incredible, practically anything can be set or modified to ones’ liking.
-On top of that, there are quick manual controls galore!
-Something we “old school” photographers can’t get enough of.
+So once at home, I started playing with what I thought was a toy and… wow, impressive.
+This little “vintage” looking camera has practically all features and settings (if not more…) than in a pro-DSLR.
+Stunning, practically anything can be set or modified.
+On top of that, the manual controls make sense.
+Something Leica M-shooter wish they had more of.

 If there is one “term” that defines the Olympus PEN-F that would be; “the Swiss pocket knife” of cameras.

-- Use some “old school” acquired skill to maximise image quality like always having the sun behind you…
+- Use some “old school” acquired skills to maximise image quality like always having the sun/light source behind you…

 The results should be more than acceptable even for the most demanding photographer.

-Soon after y purchased their M.Zuiko 60mm Macro.
+Soon after I got the M.Zuiko 60mm Macro.
 Surprised again at the versatility and fun with this lens.
-In fact, it has remained on the PEN-F for the whole summer and I had a great time!
-Very sharp and accurate.
-The only shortcoming is that unlike the other premium lenses of the brand it does not have the quick manual focus ring setting which for a macro lens would have been bliss!
+In fact, it has remained on the PEN-F for most of the summer and I had a great time!
+Surprisingly sharp and accurate.
+The only shortcoming is that unlike the other premium Zuiko lenses of the brand it does not have the quick manual focus ring clutch.
+For a macro lens would have been bliss!
 Here some samples of the M.Zuiko 60mm Macro during this summer:

 Now, can I make the statement that the Olympus PEN-F is the “heir” to the mythical Leica IIIf?
 Absolutely.
-Such flexibility and almost pro-options in a camera that size reminds me without a doubt what the Leica IIIg must have been when it was introduced in the beginning of the 50’s.
-Pocketable with pro-DSLR options.
+Such flexibility and pro-features in a camera that size reminds me without a doubt what the Leica IIIg must have been when it was introduced in the beginning of the 50’s.